-For further information on all financial aid and scholarship support available, please contact the AUBG Financial Aid Office by phone at +359 73 888 222 or by e-mail at FinancialAidOffice@aubg.edu.
+For further information on need-based Financial Aid, you may contact the Financial Aid Office by e-mail at FinancialAidOffice@aubg.edu.

 STUDENT LOANS

 Our mission is to provide educational access and opportunity for all students.
 We promote participation in higher education by providing programs of assistance to help bridge the gap between the cost of attending the University and the family's own resources.